 Upcycle an Old Mobile

 The old mobile collecting dust in your office drawer might be a great fit for your teen.
 You've already bought it, so you don't have to worry about costs should they break it.
 Most networks will also unlock your mobile for a fee should you need to use it with a new one.

 For even more savings, you can use the method listed above for tablets and iPod touches to use VoIP instead.
 However, if your teen is on the go, they might have trouble using features unless Wi-Fi access is nearby.

-Although the number of younger kids with mobiles is increasing--and they might tell you all their friends have one--there was a time when we all made it through our day without one.
-If you’re holding out and feel that the best choice for your kids is none at all, there’s some evidence to back you up.
+Although the number of younger kids with mobiles is increasing -- and they might tell you all their friends have one -- there was a time when we all made it through our day without one.

-There's nothing wrong with no mobile at all.
+There's nothing wrong with no phone at all.

 Ultimately, it is up to you to know what features are best for your child and what you’re comfortable with.
 We hope this guide helped to highlight the best options out there and answer any questions you might have.